mwalczyk/knots/README.md

 2. In each row, connect each `o` to the corresponding `x`
 3. Whenever a horizontal segment intersects a vertical segment, assume that the vertical segment passes _over_ the horizontal segment (i.e. a grid diagram _only_ consists of over-crossings)

+Doing so results in a piecewise linear link (polyline).
+To obtain a "smoother" projection of the knot (i.e. one without sharp corners), we need to perform some form of topological refinement, taking care to not change the underlying structure of the knot.
+Following Dr. Scharein's thesis (link below), each vertex of the polyline generated above is treated as a particle in a physics simulation.
+Adjacent vertices are attracted to one another via a mechanical spring force.
+Non-adjacent particles are repelled from one another via an electrostatic force, which (in practice) prevents segments from crossing over or under one another.
+A more robust method would perform intersection tests between all pairs of non-neighboring line segments to prevent any "illegal" crossings.
+This is currently a TODO item.

+Before the knot is rendered, a path-guided extrusion is performed to "thicken" the knot.

 ### Cromwell Moves
-The Cromwell Moves are similar to the 3 [Reidemeister Moves](https://en.wikipedia.org/wiki/Reidemeister_move), specifically applied to grid diagrams.
+The Cromwell Moves are similar to the [Reidemeister Moves](https://en.wikipedia.org/wiki/Reidemeister_move), specifically applied to grid diagrams.
 They all us to obtain isotopic knots, i.e. knots that have the same underlying topology but "look" different.
 This gives us a way to systematically explore a given knot invariant.

+In `knots`, the Cromwell Moves are represented as an `enum`:

 ```rust
 enum CromwellMove {